Thoughtful-App-Co/nurture/docs/features/TEND_GARDEN.md

 QuickSortModal.tsx
 ├── State Management
 │   ├── currentIndex (which contact is showing)
-│   ├── sortedCount (how many sorted)
+│   ├── tendedCount (how many tended)
 │   └── isComplete (all done?)
 ├── Card Stack
 │   └── Single current card (animated, no preview)